Logo preload

 • Conference venues and meals were impressive.
 From the Oregon Convention Center, which hosted the sessions, to the Welcome Reception at the Natural Capital Center and the Gala Reception at the World Forestry Center, the venues did not disappoint and the food & drink were exceptional, even by Portland standards.

-Conference Buzz
+Conference buzz

 • CARTO topped the buzz list with the launch of their Developer Program and Partner Network, conveniently coinciding with $8 million in new funding to advance their mission.
 As a CARTO business partner, this is great news for Fulcrum and our users.
 We are actively working on tighter product integration, so stay tuned for more on information regarding this partnership.